 Keidel, as is anyone else, Yankee Fan or otherwise, is entitled to his opinion.
 As am I.

-If the Yankees ever had to unretire some numbers, then, in addition to those 4 guys -- the Yankees' "Mount Rushmore," if you will -- I would keep only Ford's 16, Casey Stengel's 37, Yogi Berra's 8, Thurman Munson's 15, Derek Jeter's 2, Mariano Rivera's 42 and Joe Torre's 6 retired.
+If the Yankees ever had to unretire some numbers, then, in addition to those 4 guys -- the Yankees' "Mount Rushmore," if you will -- I would keep only Ford's 16, Casey Stengel's 37, Yogi Berra's 8, Derek Jeter's 2, Mariano Rivera's 42 and Joe Torre's 6 retired.
 Because those were special guys.
-And, let's face it, if Munson's career had come to a natural end, while he might have gotten a Plaque in Monument Park, his number would not have been retired.
+And, let's face it, if Thurman Munson's career had come to a natural end, while he might have gotten a Plaque in Monument Park, his Number 15 would not have met that criteria.